Deep clean your bin & effectively fight odours

 For very stubborn dirt that cannot be loosened by the water jet, you could try a wash brush for splash-free, thorough cleaning.
 To do this, attach the brush to the medium-pressure washer and get the extra-long bristles deep inside the bin.
 The nozzle on the brush allows alternate scrubbing and blasting.
 The rotating head enables you to clean hard-to-reach places.
 Alternatively, you could use the dirt blaster included in the scope of delivery.
 It ensures a deep clean with its rotating jet.

-It’s also possible to use a high-pressure cleaner to clean dustbins.
+It’s also possible to use a high-pressure washer to clean dustbins.
 However, the jet pipe or gun should be set to the lowest possible pressure to reduce water spraying back.
 With the help of the cleaning agent feature on the device, you can apply detergent to surfaces with the high-pressure washer at low pressure.
 Allow to soak in for a while and then rinse with clear water until all the dirt has been removed.
 For light soiling, a garden hose is also more than enough, for example in combination with a cleaning spray gun, which allows effortless cleaning thanks to its rotating jet.

 Allow the bin to dry after washing it